rcfgroup/headfake/docs/how-to/create-custom-fields.md

 To deal with this Headfake provides a `DerivedField` class which acts as a decorator around another field (created through the `_internal_field` method).

-In some cases, customising the field may be achieved best by using an existing or custom `Transformer` class.
-For example, changing text case.
+In some cases, what you want to achieve may be better achieved by using a `Transformer` class instead, for example processing the generated value in some way.

-## Create a derived custom field
+## An example derived custom field
 Below is a simple derived custom checkbox field which uses an internal OptionValueField to generate a 0 or 1 value.
 The user only provides a single 'yes_probability' to use the field.

 An example checkbox field could look like this.